New web cam for 2018. Also Race Office weather panel.

 The yellow marker start-line can be placed in any slot.
 If the weather is bad put it up near the cabin.

-Starting - The key switch has a note - "press for choke".
-Use that for starting.
-There is a water tell-tale to check - (more like a horse relieving itself).
+Starting the engine- The engine should have been left raised.
+ENSURE THAT THE ENGINE IS LOWERED BEFORE STARTING IT.
+The key switch has a note - "press for choke".
+Obey that for starting from cold.
+There is a water tell-tale to check but no light.

 Where is the battery isolation switch?

-Rear locker right-hand side.
+At the rear, right-hand side.
+For the nautical that is the stern locker, port side.
 It is best to turn off the master switch at close of play in case a light or instrument has been left on.

-The boat has been set up to operate both race timers.
+The boat has been set up to operate either of the two race timers.
 The timers can be placed in brackets within or without the cabin.
 Leads are long enough to stretch to the two positions without disconnecting and losing data.
-The fitting for the timer horn is under the air horn mechanism (see image).
+The socket for the timer plug is under the air horn panel (see image and description below).
+Don’t forget to turn the plug to lock it once it is fully inserted.

 How is it anchored?

-Wash the anchor, chain and warp as they come back in.
+When recovering the anchor swill the chain to remove the black silt.
 A bucket is provided.
-The chain locker has a small drain hole so can be swilled.
+The chain locker has a drain so that can also be swilled.

 How best can I approach the pontoon?

 On the windward side, come parallel to the pontoon and let the wind push you on.
-The boat has a lot of windage.
-A similar technique can be used to collect the mooring.
+The boat has a lot of windage. and needs a lot of space clear off rescue boats.

 All the control panel switches should be in the left hand position at end of day.
 This leaves the automatic bilge pump functional.
 It takes power from the battery side of the master switch.